pfreemantlm/dev-standard/Gateway/TagDownload.md

 This is a required filter.

-You can use any Telemetry Placement GUID here, or you can use the special string "all" (without the quotes).
+You can use any Telemetry Package GUID here, or you can use the special string "all" (without the quotes).

-Placement GUIDs can be obtained using [Telemetry SimpleReporting](./SimpleReport.md).
+Package GUIDs can be obtained using [Telemetry SimpleReporting](./SimpleReport.md).

 ##Data Dictionary